c3652084/labs-secure-dev-dep-/README.md

 ---

-## Lab 4 – Security Implementation
+# Lab 4 – Security Implementation

 The final laboratory task focuses on improving the security of the application.

-Security features implemented include:
+### Security features implemented

 * Encrypted SharedPreferences for secure data storage
 * Secure handling of sensitive patient information